 Ann KingAfter pursing her passion for teaching, Ann became a long-term substitute at Allendale Columbia before beginning to teach first grade full-time at AC.
 Prior to beginning her teaching career, Ann was in the financial industry as an Assistant Vice President, Financial Analyst, and Corporate Trainer at two different regional banks.
 Ann earned her Bachelor of Science Degree in Economics from Penn State College and her Bachelor of Science Degree in Elementary Education from Roberts Wesleyan College.

-Posted in: Entrepreneurship, First Grade, Highlights, Lower School, Uncategorized
+Posted in: Entrepreneurship, First Grade, Global Engagement, Highlights, Lower School, Uncategorized